FSE/SiriProxy/README.md

 **Set up SiriProxy**

-Clone this repo locally, then navigate into the SiriProxy directory (the root of the repo).
+Clone this repo locally (`git clone git://github.com/jaminmc/SiriProxy.git`), then navigate into the SiriProxy directory (the root of the repo).
 Then follow these instructions carefully.
 Note that nothing needs to be (or should be) done as root until you launch the server:

 1. Install Rake and Bundler:
 	`rvmsudo gem install rake bundler`